Microsoft® Office Word 2007 Essential Reference for Power Users

 Bill Coan (Microsoft MVP and developer of the DataPrompter add-in for Word)

-Reviewed in The Word MVP Site and on Amazon.com
+Reviewed in The Word MVP Site.

 I have to admit that my first reaction when I saw Microsoft Office Word 2007: Essential Reference for Power Users was “Wow, who needs this?”
 Then I started looking at what was in the book, and I quickly changed my mind.